 Interlocking shapes in a design can create a really unique look when done right.
 They give flat designs a lot more depth and really make your work jump off the page or the screen.

 You can use a wide range of outline shapes in your design, as most of them will effortlessly link together when arranged correctly.

-Geometric Designs can be used to completely distort your image, as can be seen in this photo.
+Geometric shape design can be used to completely distort your image, as can be seen in this photo.

 The subject of the image has been completely transformed by the placement of the squares in the design.
 Despite the rearrangement, the layout of the design still works brilliantly.

-Going down the alternative route and creating some abstract geometric designs can produce captivating results.
+Going down the alternative route and creating some abstract designs can produce captivating results.

 Look Around for Inspiration

 Geometric shapes are not just limited to design, they are present in everyday life.
 Look around you for inspiration and get ideas about how you can use shapes in your design.